Culling the herd of moments with penalized empirical likelihood: High-dimensional moments with high-dimensional

-As we have shown in Section \ref{se:pel}, the index set $\mathcal{S}$ and the quantities $a_n$ and $\phi_n$ play key roles in the theoretical analysis of the estimation procedure \eqref{eq:est11} with the low-dimensional $\btheta$.
+As we have shown in Section \ref{se:pel}, the index set $\mathcal{S}$ and the quantities $a_n$ and $\phi_n$ play key roles in the theoretical analysis of the low-dimensional $\btheta$ in \eqref{eq:est11}.
 Under the current high-dimensional setting, we define